n8henrie/nixos-btrfs-pi/README.md

 Doesn't seem to work with any of those compressed, even using u-boot's `CONFIG_ZSTD=y`.

+## UPDATE 20220609: With the latest push, BTRFS seems to be working with root
+subvolume and compression, including `@boot`.
+The key seems to have been:
+- pinning to `nixos-22.05` (now released)
+- pinning to the 5.18 kernel

+I'll go through this README for more updates soon.

 ### [BTRFS related](BTRFS-related) errors

 Including but not limited to: